edzranhisham/e-Commerce/movieRecommender/readME.md

 In this small movie recommender project, quantification of the similarity between two movies can be obtained by converting the words or phrases within the titles, actors and or directors into a vectorised form of representation.

-The vector representations of the titles,actors and or directors can then be used within the cosine similarity formula to obtain a quantification of similarity
+The vector representations of the titles, actors and or directors can then be used within the cosine similarity formula to obtain a quantification of similarity

 In the python notebook, I can see that cosine similarity of 1 implies that the two movies are exactly alike and a cosine similarity of 0 would point to the conclusion that there are no similarities between the two movies.